diggr/pyg/README.md

 # PYG - passable youtube grabber

-An okayish tool for Youtube data retrieval and analysis.
+A tool for Youtube data retrieval and analysis.

 Current version: 0.4